ServerlessLife/lambda-live-debugger/README.md

 In case you do not want to debug all functions and add the Layer to them, you can limit to the ones you need via the `function` parameter.

 The tool generates temporary files in the `.lldebugger` folder, which can be deleted after debugging.
 The wizard can add `.lldebugger` to `.gitignore` for you.

+## Comaring to Alternatives

+Lambda Live Debugger offers similar functionality to [SST](https://sst.dev/) and [Serverless Framework v4](https://www.serverless.com/blog/serverless-framework-v4-general-availability), with the following addition features:

+- **Observability mode** – Enables debugging without impacting the system, so it can even be used in production.
+- **Quick toggle** – Debug mode can be turned off and back on almost instantly without requiring a redeploy like other solutions.
+- **Selective debugging** – You can debug only one or a few functions at a time, which is crucial for large and complex systems.
+Running many Lambdas simultaneously on a single machine can be confusing and can slow down your computer.

 ## Help and Feedback